ronibd0/ReactJS-Ticketing-Booking-Rental-App/README.md

 Booking.com is a Dutch online travel agency for lodging reservations & other travel products, and a subsidiary of Booking Holdings.
 It is headquartered in Amsterdam

-View Project: <a href="https://satyamall.github.io/Booking.com-in-React.js-cloned/">Click here</a>
+View Project :  <a href="https://github.com/ronibd0/ReactJS-Ticketing-Booking-Rental-App/">Click here</a>

 **Team Members:**
  - Satya Prakash Mall